Yoga for health and happiness? YES 🙌!

 It’s sort of a universal goal.
 And one thing that can help you get there?
 Doing power yoga at home.

 According to Verywell Fit, power yoga is a term used to describe a vigorous, fitness-based approach to yoga.
-It tends to be what can easily be called “cardio yoga” – a bit faster and more athletic than other styles of yoga.
+It tends to be what can easily be called “workout yoga and/or cardio yoga” – a bit faster and more athletic than other styles of yoga.
 Power yoga gives instructors lots of room to be creative, designing a sequence of poses that will help yogis at all levels work up a sweat and get their heart rate bumpin’.

 Power yoga boosts stamina, flexibility, posture, and mental focus.
 It helps you release toxins and tension through sweat.
 Plus, it’s a calorie-burner that can support any weight maintenance or weight loss goals that you may have.
 You can learn even more about this variety of yoga in our recent Q+A video, in which we answer a variety of popular workout questions, including “What is power yoga?”